Earth Notes: WIRED Energy Conference (2017)Updated 2022-10-17.

 Inna Braverman, Eco Wave Power: wave energy.
-1$/W CAPEX.
-CEO's personal impetus was her flirtation with death as a Ukrainian baby that suffered directly from Chernobyl.
+1$/W CapEx.
+CEO's personal impetus was her flirtation with death as a Ukrainian baby.
+She suffered directly from Chernobyl.
 "Passion is the greatest renewable energy source!"

 Nina Bhatia of Centrica Connected Home in conversation...
-Set up her hone for comfort and security/assurance rather than energy saving.
+Set up her home for comfort and security/assurance rather than energy saving.
 Says Hive customers have difficulty with clicky-clicky buttons and menus.
 Says setting the schedule most important thing to get right for them.
-Bringing out a leak detector soon.
+Bringing out a water leak detector product soon.
 Building business around hardware, software, and services.
-BoilerIQ means a visit can be planned before failure, with the three most likely needed parts on the van, which saves OPEX and the customers' time off work.
+BoilerIQ means a visit can be planned before failure, with the three most likely needed parts on the van.
+That saves OpEx, and customers' time off work.
 Hive has integrated with Alexa.
 Customers are interested in avoiding waste of time and money.

-Ron Bakker of PLP: getting buildings to use less energy, while providing their main purpose of gathering and sheltering people to talk/meet/work/etc. No energy for heating or cooling new "The Edge" (Deloitte) building, with 130md-down aquifer as energy store.
-Including full hot-desking to maximise space and other efficiency; 3:1 people to space because people mostly out with clients.
+Ron Bakker of PLP.
+Getting buildings to use less energy, while delivering on their main purpose of gathering and sheltering people to talk/meet/work/etc. No energy for heating or cooling in new "The Edge" (Deloitte) building, with 130m-deep aquifer as energy store.
+Including full hot-desking to maximise space and other efficiency.
+3:1 people to space because staff mostly out with clients.
 (Also generates some power from PV, while being structured to make best use of natural light directly.)
-Building infused with (30,000) sensors.
-Radiant heating and cooling; which to change local temperature without having heat/cool the air.
+Building infused with 30,000 sensors.
+Radiant heating and cooling to change local temperature without having to heat/cool the air.
 Building is aware of users' diaries.
 Still not clear who owns the sensor data: the people, the building owner, the occupier company?
 Real estate business still sees buildings as m^2 and costs, rather than a services for clients.
 Thinking about 'quality' issues, and major tall wood builds to sequester CO2.

-Kevin Jones of Airbus talking about cybersecurity, particularly Airbus' production lines which he helps protect.
-Much in common with protecting infrastructure such as the electricity grid, including espionage.
+Kevin Jones of Airbus talking about cybersecurity.
+Particularly Airbus' production lines which he helps protect.
+Much in common with protecting infrastructure such as the electricity grid, including from espionage.
 The Ukraine grid attacks in 2015 and 2016 were real.
 Outlined Industroyer/CrashOverride malware, available fairly widely.
 Mentioned Showdown that lists vulnerable accessible infrastructure.
 "Security is a team sport."

 Marjan van Aubel, Caventou, designer of 'extreme efficiency' integration of solar power technology into everyday objects.
 Wants to make people think differently about solar, integrated.
 Coloured glass surfaces previously just for aesthetics, can now gain an extra function: energy harvesting.
 Eg a table gathering energy to charge batteries and phones.
 Achieve desirability and function together!

 Joanna Hubbard, Electron: "Blockchain in Energy - hype and opportunities".
 Energy tech: #entech?
-Market is iterating through Bitcoin, Ethereum, P2P, etc, etc, but the important element is distributed coordination, for example for demand response and flexibility, eg making multilateral (multi-party) fine-grained transactions possible.
+Market is iterating through Bitcoin, Ethereum, P2P, etc, etc. But the important element is distributed coordination.
+For example, for demand response and flexibility, making multilateral (multi-party) fine-grained transactions possible.
 Liquidity and lowered costs, yes please.
 My City friends love this type of friction reduction; everyone wins.
 An eBay for energy minus the central party scraping its profit margin.

 Hugo Spowers, Riversimple.
 (Has Tesla got it wrong?)
 Riversimple's goal (mems&arts) is to eliminate environmental costs of personal transport.
-There is a role for battery vehicles, but batteries are heavy, particularly for long distance.
+There is a role for battery vehicles.
+Batteries are heavy, particularly for long distance.
 Riversimple works with hydrogen, and their vehicle is the "Rasa" with a fuel cell.
 Highly energy efficient.
-Typical car engine sized for peak power, only used a fraction of the time, thus generally over-specced and over-engineered and over-heavy.
+Typical car engine sized for peak power, only used a fraction of the time, thus generally over-specified and over-engineered and over-heavy.
 Rasa optimises for cruise speed instead.
-Riversimple is trying to make efficiency profitable, and align interests of user and manufacturer, selling mobility as a service, including fuel (and maintenance).
+Riversimple is trying to make efficiency profitable, and align interests of user and manufacturer.
+Selling mobility as a service, including fuel (and maintenance).
 The car is not sold.
 Currently 17 hydrogen filling stations in UK; 300+ needed to be generally viable.
-Rasa is designed for local use to skirt this issue; has 300 mile range with the expectation of a full-up once per week from a filling station within 25 miles of the user's base/home.
+Rasa is designed for local use to skirt this issue.
+Has 300 mile range with the expectation of a full-up once per week from a filling station within 25 miles of the user's base/home.
 China may lead the way with hydrogen cars.

 Showcase Stage Talks